10th TMA PhD School

 The list of speakers for the 10th TMA PhD school includes:

-Anna Brunstorm is a Full Professor and Research Manager for the Distributed Systems and Communications Research Group at Karlstad University.
-She will familiarize the students with experimentation and measurements methodologies for next generation mobile networks, based on her vast experience on applied research.
-She will also give hands-on training on testbeds and analytics approaches, stemming from her numerous contributions in projects such as H2020 MONROE, NEAT or 5GENESIS.
+Anna Brunström is a Full Professor and Research Manager for the Distributed Systems and Communications Research Group at Karlstad University.
+She will familiarize the students with experimentation and measurements methodologies for next generation mobile networks, based on her vast experience on applied research projects such as H2020 MONROE, NEAT and 5GENESIS.
+The students will also get an opportunity for hands-on examination of a mobile network data set.

 Thymen Wabeke and Thijs van den Hout are research engineers with SIDN Labs (.nl registry).
 They research how machine learning (ML) applications can increase the security of the internet and the Domain Name System (DNS).
 The lecture will focus on operationalizing a ML model.
 There are several challenges involved in this process, such as efficiently collecting ground truth labels, analysts needing to understand model inferences, and monitoring model performance so you know when it fails and needs updating.
 The lecture will include a hands-on training, so that participants can try out some techniques immediately.